Find out where to buy new and second-hand dolls while avoiding fakes and scammers.

 There are now many fake dolls in the Blythe doll market.
 These are not Blythe dolls anymore than a fake Barbie would be a Barbie doll.
 They are roughly based on the same moulds.

-Mostly they are sold on eBay and will be listed as “nude Blythe doll” or “factory Blythe”.
+Most are sold on eBay or Aliexpress and will be listed as “nude Blythe doll” or “factory Blythe”.
 Some releases have been sold in fake boxes and passed off as real Blythe dolls but the list of genuinely faked dolls in boxes is very small.
-Generally they are naked, with hair that does not match any known genuine release.
+Generally they are naked, with hair that does not match any known, genuine release.

-There are several dolls that have been faked or copied, there are also dolls known as factory dolls which are just spare parts put together to make a full doll from the factory.
+There are several dolls that have been faked or copied, there are also dolls known as factory dolls which were put together in the factory using spare parts.

-Factory dolls are rare these days with actual fakes making up most of the listings on eBay.
+Factory dolls are rare these days with fakes making up most of the listings on eBay.